nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 User chooses more detailed manual for specific command.

     * 1a1.
-SocialBook displays detailed command manual.
+SocialBook displays detailed command instructions.

-    * 1a2.
-User keys in command to close command manual.

-    * 1a3.
-SocialBook displays previously shown screen.

     Use case ends.

-**Use case: Edit existing information of a person**
+**Use case: UC05 - Edit existing information of a person**

 **MSS:**